theAvoidact.com

 • Client intake must include immediate document requests for contracts and COIs

-• Case management systems must auto-calendar AVOID Act deadlines from answer date
+• Case management systems must auto-calendar the 90-day AVOID Act deadline from the answer date

 • Engagement letters should disclose AVOID Act deadline obligations to clients